techlerah-cmd/e-commerce/frontend/PRODUCT_SCHEMA_TEMPLATE.md

 - [ ] Price is accurate and up-to-date
 - [ ] SKU is unique for each product
 - [ ] Availability status is correct
-- [ ] Brand name is "LèRah Royal Elegance"
+- [ ] Brand name is "Lerah Royal Elegance"
 - [ ] Schema tested with Rich Results Test
 - [ ] No errors in Schema Validator
 - [ ] Images are optimized (under 500KB each)